What Is Neurotherapy?

 What Does Neurotherapy Involve?

 Neurotherapy involves gathering data about brain activity to help treatment providers better understand what could be leading to behaviors or symptoms.
 Because it’s based on biofeedback, it’s sometimes called neurofeedback or NFB.

 How Is It Conducted?

 Sensors are attached to the head and/or neck area and connected to an electroencephalography, or EEG, machine.
 The machine gathers real-time data about brain activity and displays it to the therapy provider during the session.
 The data is also saved so clinicians can review it later if needed.

-It begins with gathering a baseline set of data to understand how brain activity may be impacting certain behaviors or conditions.
-You may be asked to perform different types of activities, such as playing videos games specifically designed to stimulate certain areas of your brain, while data about brain response is recorded.
+It begins with gathering a baseline data set to understand how brain activity may impact certain behaviors or conditions.
+You may be asked to perform different activities, such as playing video games specifically designed to stimulate certain areas of your brain.
+In contrast, data about brain response is recorded.

-Once that initial data is gathered, sessions are conducted while the practitioner views the current brainwave activity on the screen and provides feedback in the form of visual or auditory cues to help the patient retrain brain activity.
+Once that initial data is gathered, sessions are conducted.
+At the same time, the practitioner views the current brainwave activity on the screen and provides feedback in visual or auditory cues to help the patient retrain brain activity.
 By changing brainwave patterns, you may be able to improve certain functions or reactions.

-One benefit of Neurotherapy is that it allows a therapist or other clinician to view very specific data for each individual — how your brain reacts to certain discussions and stimuli is unique to you.
+One benefit of Neurotherapy is that it allows a therapist or other clinician to view precise data for each individual — how your brain reacts to certain discussions and stimuli is unique to you.
 That helps the clinician better target treatment approaches.

 It can also be used as a stand-alone method for treating some conditions, but it is more often part of a comprehensive approach when treating issues such as mental health or substance abuse disorders.